 Witnesses at baptisms and the fellowship of believers—PRICELESS

-Precious reader, if you have professed your faith in Jesus, please do not delay in obeying the command to be baptized; it is a key step in your walk as a child of God.
-Call someone and begin to take that step.
+If you have professed your faith in Jesus, please do not delay in obeying the command to be baptized; it is a key step in your walk as a child of God.

 Don’t delay in going through the door—then find the water